tsahyt/dhclingo/doc/tex/hclingo-declarative.md

 with their weight and level and the maximal atom w.r.t this ordering which is also compatible with the current assignment is returned to the main solver.

+Persistent derivations, defined via the `#persist` directive, are also transformed into normal rules. `#persist a : b.` is translated to `_persist(a) :- b.`.
+When a `_persist/1` predicate occurs in the heuristic model, the contained symbol will be added to a set from which facts will be drawn for future heuristic programs.

 # Case Studies

 ## Bin Packing